 In 2018 Morgan released her own album entitled “Borrowed Heart” with Grammy-nominated producer Paul Moak, and she has recently added her vocals to records with Drake White and Dierks Bentley.

 Heather is also the co-founder of Girls of Nashville, a singer-songwriter show that began in 2014 to highlight female talent in Nashville.
 The show was recently featured in People Magazine.

-Heather is a shining light of a songwriter, and vocalist.
+Heather is a shining light of a songwriter, performer, and vocalist.